Designing Your Dream Rustic Living Room

 Nothing says "lived-in comfort" quite like a beautifully aged leather sofa or armchair.
 It’s durable, develops character over time, and offers a sophisticated counterpoint to rougher textures.
 This isn't about pristine perfection; it’s about embracing the scuffs and marks that tell a story.

 Look for full-grain leather in rich, earthy tones—think cognac, chocolate, or a deep oxblood.
 A Chesterfield style or a classic club chair works wonders here.
-Pair it with chunky knit throws and linen pillows to soften the edges and invite lounging.
-The truth is, a good leather piece only gets better with age.
+Pair it with chunky knit throws and linen pillows to soften the edges and invite lounging. a good leather piece only gets better with age.

 Forged iron elements introduce a touch of old-world craftsmanship and a robust, industrial edge to a rustic living room.
 From lighting fixtures to curtain rods or even decorative grates, these pieces add a dark, grounding contrast to natural wood and stone.
 It’s a subtle nod to traditional artistry.